Find Affordable Health Insurance In Your Area!

 There are five plans available when choosing Starbucks health coverage.
 The cost is lower for the lowest tier and highest for the highest coverage available.
 Those willing to pay a little more initially may save more in the long run.

 A higher tier coverage available could cost around $300/month for a family of three according to self-reported data on the Starbucks subreddit.
-A lower tier coverage would cost much less for a single person, but there may be more out of pocket costs.
+A lower-tier coverage would cost much less for a single person, but there may be more out-of-pocket costs.

 How Much Coverage Can Save You

 Starbucks health coverage could save you up to $180 for doctor’s visits.
 However, if you opt for the lower tier options there is no coverage for doctor’s visits until the copay is met.
-For those choosing the lower tier options, Starbucks provides health savings account that employees can use.
+For those choosing the lower tier options, Starbucks provides health savings accounts that employees can use.

 In addition, Starbucks health insurance offers 20-30% coinsurance after a deductible is met in most cases.
 The highest tier option, explained below, has no deductible and the insurance pays most of the costs.
 This could save thousands of prescription drugs for those needing more medication.

 Health insurance coverage from Starbucks can provide significant savings for employees.
 By covering costs associated with doctor visits, preventive care, medications and other medical needs, employees are able to save money on out of pocket expenses.
 Additionally, employees may benefit from the additional coverage of dental, vision, and life insurance which is included in many of the plans offered at Starbucks.
 In some cases, these plans could result in significantly lower health costs than what would be paid independently.
 With its quality health insurance plans and wealth of coverage options, Starbucks is a great choice for those looking to save money on their healthcare costs.

 Starbucks Health Insurance Options